Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/architecture_overview.md

         signatureProvider with KotlinSignatureProvider()
     }

-    // register our own extension in another plugin and override its default val dokkaBasePlugin by lazy { plugin<DokkaBase>() }
+    // register our own extension in base plugin and override its default val dokkaBasePlugin by lazy { plugin<DokkaBase>() }
     val multimoduleLocationProvider by extending {
         (dokkaBasePlugin.locationProviderFactory